 - If parents have concerns relating to their child's learning then please initially discuss these with your child's teacher.
-This then may result in a referral to the school SENCo whose name is Zoe Rodway and whose contact details are senco@stpeterscowfold.uk. - Parents may also contact the SENCo or the Headteacher directly if they feel this is more appropriate. - All parents will be listened to.
+This then may result in a referral to the school SENCo whose name is Giles Kolter and whose contact details are senco@stpeterscowfold.uk. - All parents will be listened to.
 Their views and their aspirations for their child will be central to the assessment and provision that is provided by the school.